harshallmall/rock-paper-scissors/README.md

 #### Start a new Git repository for the project.
 #### Create a blank HTML document with a script tag.
 - Yes, I understand that the best practice is to link an external .js file.
-#### Subproblem # 1 - Write a function named "computerPlay" that will randomly return either "Rock" or "Paper" or "Scissors" as a choice.
+#### Subproblem # 1 - Write a function named "computerPlay" that randomly returns either "Rock" or "Paper" or "Scissors" as a choice.
 - This function is used to make the computer play against the user.
 - I will use the console to make sure this function is returning the expected output before moving to the next step.
 #### Subproblem # 2 - Write a second function that plays a single round of RPS.